Creamy peanut butter buckeye balls dipped in chocolate. This easy no-bake candy is a peanut butter lover’s dream come true!

 - Mix together peanut butter, butter and vanilla in a medium-sized bowl with an electric mixer.
 Gradually add in 1 cup powdered sugar and mix until well combined.
 Add the last 1/2-3/4 cup powdered sugar and mix with your hands until all the sugar is gone.
 It should be a thick consistency.
 Add more powdered sugar if it's too sticky.

-- Shape dough into 1-inch balls and place on baking sheet.
+- Line a baking sheet with parchment paper and set aside.
+Shape dough into 1-inch balls and place on baking sheet.
 I like to use a small cookie scoop and then roll them in my hands.
 Freeze baking sheet for 15 minutes.

 - In a small bowl, melt chocolate chips in the microwave for 60 seconds or in a double broiler.
 Stir until melted and smooth.